 More prison time for ex-Army mother in child abuse case

 The children suffered broken bones and were severely underweight and had other health problems when they were removed from the home in 2010.
-One of the children died, but the couple weren’t charged with his death.
+One of the children died, but the couple wasn’t charged with his death.